The Kate Moss–Approved Way to Shop Sustainably

 1. Don't Focus on Brands

 People often look at the labels to price the pieces, but don't be fooled.
 It's more important to check the quality of the fabrics, cut and state of the garment, rather than the designer tag.
-This isn't the place to try to find instantly recognisable high-end designer items, as the majority of stock will be by high street or lesser-known labels.
+This isn't typically the place where you'll unearth instantly recognisable high-end designer items, as the majority of stock will be by high street or lesser-known labels.
+For that reason, both Stuart and Cohu advise being wary of designer brands altogether.

 2. Always Check the Fabric

-Always check carefully check the fabric of the garments.
-You can get a real bargain on cashmere, wool and 100% cotton, so it's worth reading the label.
+Don't forget, you can get a real bargain on these, so it's worth reading the label.

 4. Don't Rush the Decision-Making